Information for passengers requesting emergency exit row seats.

 Cabin attendants may give instructions other than the above, as necessary.

 - Is it absolutely necessary to assign passengers to seats near an emergency exit?

 - When it is necessary to make an emergency evacuation, cabin attendants will request the assistance of passengers in accordance with standard procedures.
 If passengers who have consented to help are seated near emergency exits, it will be possible to act quickly even in unpredictable cases.
 Cabin attendants are trained to ensure a rapid emergency evacuation, even without the assistance of passengers.
-Therefore there are no problems even if seats at exits are not occupied.
-However, we feel that by assigning passengers who have agreed to help during an evacuation to these seats, a rapid evacuation can be achieved.
+Therefore there are no problems even if seats at the exits are not occupied.
+However, we feel that by assigning passengers to these seats who have agreed to help, a rapid evacuation can be achieved.